Musa al-Husayni: Mandate career

 In 1918 the British Military Governor of Jerusalem, Ronald Storrs, appointed Musa Kazem as mayor of the city.
 His brother, Hussein al-Husayni, had been mayor for eight years to 1918 and had died shortly after the surrender of the city to the British.
 Initially Musa Kazem's relationship with Storrs was good.
-He spoke English fluently and joined the Governor's pet project, The Association for Jerusalem, which was set up to raise the architectural standards of city buildings.
+He spoke English fluently and joined the Governor's pet project, Pro-Jerusalem Society, which was set up to raise the architectural standards of city buildings.